Jtoosh/chess/notes.md

     >
     >
     > This order helps in locating different parts of a class quickly and understanding the structure of a Java class more easily.

+### Java Records

+In object-oriented programming, it is fairly common to create a class just for representing a collection of data.
+These instances of data field collections are referred to as `data objects`, and are fairly common in Java.
+Ideally, a data object should have the following characteristics:

+- Is immutable
+- Has getters for all fields
+- Overrides the `equals`, `hashCode`, and `toString` methods to match the fields of the object

+This can be done with a standard class, but it adds to the amount of boilerplate code that is needed.
+Because of how common data objects are, Java introduced the `record` keyword, that can create something functionally equivalent, but much, much more concise.
+To create a record, use the following syntax:`record Person(String name, int age) {}` Record that are created this way will meet the three characteristics mentioned above, as they are immutable, have getters for all fields, and override the `equals`, `hashCode`, and `toString` methods to factor in all of the fields of the record.